aguilaair/updat/README.md

 #### Chips

 - `defaultChip` which is an elevatedButton that only shows when an update is available.
 Shown by default.
-- `defaultChipWithCheckFor` which is an elevatedButton that shows under all condition, allowing to recheck for updates.
+- `defaultChipWithCheckFor` which is an elevatedButton that shows under all conditions, allowing to recheck for updates.
+- `defaultChipWithSilentDownload` which is an elevatedButton that only shows when an update is downloaded and ready to install.

 - `flatChip` which is an textButton that only shows when an update is available
 - `flatChipWithCheckFor` which is an textButton that shows under all condition, allowing to recheck for updates.
+- `defaultChipWithSilentDownload` which is an textButton that only shows when an update is downloaded and ready to install.

-- `floatingExtendedChip` which is a compact version of the dialog, which is a bit bogger and garbs user's attention more easily.
+- `floatingExtendedChip` which is a compact version of the dialog, which is a bit bigger and grabs user's attention more easily.
+- `floatingExtendedChipWithSilentDownload` which is a compact version of the dialog, which is a bit bigger and grabs user's attention more easily, and only shows when the update is ready to be installed.

 #### Dialogs